|Elliott Sound Products||Project 135|

 As it turns out, the circuit can be simplified fairly dramatically as shown above.
 If you look at Figure 3, you'll notice that the CMOS circuits are exactly duplicated.
 I can only guess at the reason, but I suspect that the original (unbuffered) CMOS ICs used didn't have enough output current, so they were paralleled so the circuit would work properly.
 With modern buffered CMOS, this is no longer necessary, so the paralleled sections can be reduced to a single IC.
 You can still use 47k resistors in this version if you prefer - it makes little difference either way.

 For both versions of the modified SSL meter, VR1 and VR2 are used to set full scale positive and full scale negative.
 This information was provided by a reader who built the simplified version.
 Likewise, it may be necessary to replace U5 with a NE5532, as the TL072 apparently misbehaved in this location.
-I leave this up to the constructor.
+I leave this up to the constructor, and I have no explanation for the misbehaviour.

 Figure 4 - Power Supply Details

 The power supply arrangements are shown above.
-A supply of ±15V is required, and this is given some filtering (to prevent noise getting out of the circuitry and also reduced to ±5.1V for the 4584 CMOS integrated circuit.
-The maximum allowable supply voltage is 18V, but it is far more common to reduce this to between 10V and 12V to allow a safety margin.
+A supply of ±15V is required, and this is given some filtering (to prevent noise getting out of the circuitry and also reduced to +5.6V for the 4584/ 4093B CMOS integrated circuit.
+The maximum allowable supply voltage is 18V, but it is far more common to reduce this to between 5V and 12V to allow a safety margin.
 Again, there is filtering to ensure the supply is stable and to reduce noise on the DC.

 The same power supply arrangement is used for both SSL-derived circuits as well as that shown in Figure 1.